Axway/agents-apigee/discovery/README.md

 ## Executing

-The Apigee Discovery Agent is built and distributed as a docker container.
-To execute the container the following command may be executed, updating the version.
+The Apigee Discovery Agent is built and distributed as a docker image.
+To execute the agent with the image the following command may be executed, updating the version.

 ```shell
 docker run --env-file env_vars -v `pwd`/keys:/keys ghcr.io/axway/apigee_discovery_agent:v0.1.31